andlab-um/lab-website/_pages/home.md

 ## News
+**2025.4.28** ANDLab's demo "Emotional AI: Pain detection and empathy AI" accepted interviews from more than 20 media including People's Daily, TDM (Macau).

+**2025.4.17** Dr.Yongling Lin shared their work "Basis functions for complex social decisions in dorsomedial frontal cortex" in our Journal Club!

 **2025.3.21** Shuo's work titled "The neural correlates of novelty and variability in human decision-making under an active inference framework" is published by *eLife*!

 **2025.2.13** ANDLab's work titled "Emotional intelligence of large language models and its psychological applications" is published by *Science & Technology Review*!